Pythergon/zooManagement-main/README.md

 Ok you might be wondering what this is about...

 As of 08/06/25 I'm working on making some stuff and as soon as I'm done with something stable I'll realease what I worked on as a stable version and start using PRs (Pull Requests) - Finished, I'll keep you posted on new PRs

+brain dump: open a new thread to run input every time i call a method to do such and after returning, instantly close that thread